pdehaye/pdehaye.github.io/src/posts/when-sarkozy-met-coulibaly.rst

 **Sourcing of the picture**

 Once I learned of the possible encounter, I looked for pictures of the event in press pools.
-The AFP had one, here is a `direct link to the search I performed <http://www.imageforum-diffusion.afp.com/ImfDiffusion/Search/Results.aspx?numPage=1&srchMd=1&ID_Fulcrum=-874277560_0&mui=1>`_.
+The AFP had one, `here <http://www.imageforum-diffusion.afp.com/>`_ (search 2009-07-15 and "Sarkozy").
 It was taken by Eric Feferberg.

 Judging from the Liberation article, other photographers were there, for instance Giancarlo Gorassini for ABACA press.
 Unfortunately I do not have the (journalistic) credentials to check their online archives.